 But when cooked the right way with a delicious glaze and crispy bacon even the most avid brussels sprout haters can be turned around.

-This flavoursome dish is all cooked in the one pan - meaning less washing up - which is always a good thing!
+This flavoursome dish is all cooked in one pan – meaning less washing up – which is always a good thing!

 Why this Roasted Brussels Sprouts Dish is so good....